netstu/leevel/README.md

 ![](queryphp.png)

-# The QueryYetSimple C To Rebuild QueryPHP Framework
+# The QueryYetSimple Framework To Rebuild QueryPHP

-QueryYetSimple is an open source web framework delivered as a C extension for the QueryPHP framework providing high performance and lower resource consumption.
+QueryYetSimple is an open source web framework delivered as a C extension and supplement for the QueryPHP framework providing high performance and lower resource consumption.

 ## Official Documentation